Chart Color Schemes

 Port Macquarie - West has emerging levels of nearby infrastructure activity, ranking in the 20thth percentile nationally

-"Local infrastructure changes significantly influence an area's performance.
-AreaSearch identified 22 projects likely impacting the area.
-Key projects include Port Macquarie Base Hospital Mechanical and Clinical Infrastructure Upgrade, Ocean Drive Duplication, Pacific Highway - Oxley Highway Interchange Upgrade, and Tara Port Macquarie.".
+Changes to local infrastructure significantly influence an area's performance.
+AreaSearch has identified 21 projects likely impacting the area.
+Key projects include Port Macquarie Base Hospital Redevelopment Stage 2, Ocean Drive Duplication, Pacific Highway - Oxley Highway Interchange Upgrade, and Tara Port Macquarie.
+The following list details those most relevant.

 Professional plan users can use the search below to filter and access additional projects.